nhecht/blueprints-learn.en/help/blueprints/customer-journeys/decision_management/decision-management-edge.md

 ## Use cases for Decision Management on the edge

+* Streaming use cases where profile context latency is strict below 15 minute latency and decision management execution is sub-second.
 * Online personalization via web or mobile inbound experiences.
 * Cross channel journey execution - offer consistency across web, mobile, email, and other interaction channels through Adobe Journey Optimizer.